plexswap/Plexswap-Docs/README.md

 > Earn WAYA and other tokens for free with super high interest rates.

-### Earn tokens with Gaya Pools
+### Earn tokens with Crop Silos

 Stake WAYA, earn free tokens.
 It’s really that easy.

 ### Earn WAYA with Yield Farms

 Stake LP tokens, earn WAYA.
-You take on a little more exposure to market fluctuations than with the Gaya Pools, but can earn higher APR to offset the risk.
+You take on a little more exposure to market fluctuations than with the Crop Silos, but can earn higher APR to offset the risk.

 ### Earn Trading Fees